 Because I love it, my parents have loved supporting me through it.
 They may not have loved the missing school, the hours of travel, the risk of paralyzing injury and the exorbitant cost of “ice time,” but they’ve prioritized backing me.
 They knew that my chances of making it into the NHL, or even college hockey for that matter, were slim, but they were always there.

 In the end, it was how they supported me that was most important.
-In general, hockey parents are crazy.
+Many hockey parents are crazy.
 In my sophomore year, I played in one extremely heated and physical game.
 Though some scuffles broke out late in the game, it ended with the traditional handshake and all was well.
 Or not!
-These sports parents weren’t finished and ended up behaving worse than their 16-year-old, testosterone-fueled sons.
+These hockey parents weren’t finished and ended up behaving worse than their 16-year-old, testosterone-fueled sons.
 Their massive brawl set a new record for the amount of cop cars called to the rink.

 Because of my parents, I can do what I love.
 While I’ve been having the time of my life, they’ve helped me unlock my potential as a hockey player and a person.